Saturday, May 18, 2024

 Part 1 of 2

 In Automated Valuation Models (AVMs), time adjustment is crucial for accurately assessing property values.
 This process involves applying quantitative adjustments to the sale prices of comparable properties to reflect their estimated value on a specific date, known as the valuation date.
 Time adjustments are integral to AVMs as they ensure that the estimated value of a property aligns closely with its market value at the specified valuation date.
-By considering the impact of time on property values, AVMs can provide more reliable and current valuations for real estate properties.
+By considering the impact of time on property values, AVMs can provide more reliable, up-to-date valuations for real estate properties.

 Example 1